QuantEcon/lecture-source-py/source/rst/geom_series.rst

 -  we add a one-period lag in how income affects consumption

-We let :math:`c_t` be consumption at time :math:`t` and :math:`i_t` be investment at time :math:`t`
+We let :math:`c_t` be consumption at time :math:`t` and :math:`i_t` be investment at time :math:`t`.

 We modify our consumption function to assume the form

 .. math:: c_t = b y_{t-1}

-so that :math:`b` is the marginal propensity to consume (now) out of last period's income
+so that :math:`b` is the marginal propensity to consume (now) out of last period's income.

 We begin wtih an initial condition stating that